I can’t remember for sure how it started. I think I was just driving around in my car when a phrase suddenly came to mind: “Here’s to the weak ones…”

-Yesterday, kind of out of nowhere, I started imagining how Steve Jobs would have translated Jesus’ Beatitudes.
-It’s based on Apple’s iconic “Think Different” advertising campaign from the late 1990s.
-Those ads featured black-and-white photos of rebels and misfits like Bob Dylan, John Lennon, Muhammad Ali, Jim Henson, Albert Einstein, and many others, along with the words “Think different.”
+The “Think Different” campaign debuted in 1997.
+Print ads featured black-and-white photos of rebels and misfits like Bob Dylan, John Lennon, Muhammad Ali, Jim Henson, Albert Einstein, and many others.
 The TV spots, narrated by Richard Dreyffus, began with the memorable line, “Here’s to the crazy ones…” Here is that one-minute commercial:

 Here’s to the weak ones.